fluffy/ietf/perc-tunnel/draft-jones-perc-dtls-tunnel-01.md

 conferences that enables a Media Distribution Device (MDD) to facilitate key exchange between an endpoint in a conference and the Key Management Function (KMF) responsible for key distribution.
-The protocol is designed to ensure that key material used for hop-by-hop encryption and authentication is accessible to the MDD, while key material used for end-to-end encryption and authentication is inaccessible to the MDD.
+The protocol is designed to ensure that the key material used for hop-by-hop encryption and authentication is accessible to the MDD, while the key material used for end-to-end encryption and authentication is inaccessible to the MDD.

 {mainmatter}